The mighty Murchison River in Kalbarri National Park is one of the best spots for fishing in Western Australia.

 Find out more from the Kalbarri Visitor Centre.

-Kalbarri is about a seven hour drive or two hour flight from Perth.
+Kalbarri is just over a 6 hour drive from Perth.

-Birdwatching Canoeing/Kayaking Carpark Fishing Nature & Wildlife Swimming Walk
+Birdwatching Canoeing/Kayaking Carpark Family Fishing Nature & Wildlife Swimming Walk